 John Green was the last person to be publicly hanged in Cambridgeshire in 1864, for the murder of Elizabeth Brown in Whittlesey when they were drunk on stolen gin – she refused his advances and he strangled and beat her, then tried to burn the body in a kiln in the Maltings where he worked.

-In 1824, Thomas Savage from Somersham was the last man executed for this arson in Cambridgeshire..
+In 1824, Thomas Savage from Somersham was the last man executed for this arson in Cambridgeshire.
 His two accomplices turned King’s evidence and accused Savage of setting fire to a barn.
-The blaze had raged for three hours and had damaged at least twenty properties.
+The blaze had raged for three hours and had damaged at least 20 properties.

 The last Cambridgeshire man to be executed, in 1935, for the murder of his wife Sybil in Broughton, was Walter Worthington.
 He became obsessively jealous and suspected his wife of betraying him with her nephew Lionel.
 He was executed outside the county at Bedford Gaol.

 In 2002, Soham in Cambridgeshire became the focus of media attention during the investigation of one of the most notorious crimes in recent years.
-The cold blooded murder of schoolgirls Holly Wells and Jessica Chapman by the school caretaker Ian Huntley, which his partner, their former teacher, Maxine Carr helped him to cover up shocked the whole nation.
+The cold blooded murder of schoolgirls Holly Wells and Jessica Chapman by the school caretaker Ian Huntley, which his partner (their former school assistant) Maxine Carr helped him to cover up, shocked the whole nation.

 One of the more bizarre cases was that of the Yaxley body-snatchers.
 Until 1832, doctors, medical schools and hospitals were only allowed to carry out medical research on the bodies of recently executed criminals.
 As there were not enough of these to meet demand, some anatomists paid body-snatchers to raid new graves.
 The body of a recently buried woman from Yaxley was found hidden in a brew house.
 This led to the discovery that bodies had been removed from several churchyards in the area.
-Two men from Farcet, William Patrick and his accomplice, William Whayley were eventually.
+Two men from Farcet, William Patrick and his accomplice William Whayley, were eventually charged with stealing a body.
+Both men admitted the offence and said that the bodies they had removed were passed to a Mr Grimmer, who took them to London.
+Whayley provided evidence against Patrick and was released without charge.
+Patrick was found guilty and sentenced to 12 months’ imprisonment in the County Gaol.
+As far as we know, the mysterious Mr Grimmer was never found.

 By Caroline Clifford